firehawkvfx/firehawk/README.md

 Congratulations!
 You now have a fully configured vault.

-## You should be able to continue to deploy tthe rest of the main account with the wake command
+## You should be able to continue to deploy the rest of the main account with the wake command
 ```
 source ./update_vars.sh
 ./wake